 Berkeley Law and its Career Development Office (CDO) are committed to principles of nondiscrimination and equality of opportunity and firmly expect that employers who interview or hire Berkeley Law students, mentors who work with the Berkeley Law community, offsite hosts, and those who engage with our students will observe such principles and model good behavior.

-We do not make our services, interviewing facilities, or jobs posting database available to employers who discriminate on the basis of national origin, race, religion, sex, sexual orientation, gender (including identity and expression), disability, age, or any other basis prohibited by applicable law.
+We do not make our services, interviewing facilities, or jobs posting database available to employers who discriminate on the basis of national origin, race, color, religion, sex, sexual orientation, gender (including identity and expression), disability, age, pregnancy, medical condition, ancestry, marital status, citizenship, service in the uniformed services, or any other basis prohibited by applicable law.

 Our expectations that our students will be treated professionally, respectfully, and free from discrimination and harassment extend to offsite student internships, mentorship activities, and other events regardless of whether they are taking place in person, over the phone, or online.